Targeted Drug Therapy at UCSF

 Targeted Drug Therapy

-By targeting the differences that allow tumor cells to grow rapidly, this new class of drugs can slow or block the growth of tumors by interfering with molecules or cellular processes that are unique to tumors.
+By targeting the differences that allow tumor cells to grow rapidly, this class of drugs can slow or block the growth of tumors by interfering with molecules or cellular processes that are unique to tumors.

 Unlike standard chemotherapy drugs, which typically target dividing cells and cannot distinguish between healthy or cancerous cells, targeted drug therapy interferes with specific molecular pathways that are altered in cancer cells.
 This means that these drugs usually do not have the same side effects as those seen with chemotherapy.